Laurel Highlands Council: Camp Anawanna

 Camp Anawanna is nestled in the foothills of rural Washington County, between Amity and Prosperity.
 It is 1 hour and 20 minutes south of Pittsburgh.
 Anawanna offers some weekend cabins and tent camping.

 Camp Baker

 Camp Baker located right next to Blackhawk High School in Chippewa, Beaver County.
 A bare bones camp without cabins and only adirondacks.

 Camp Guyasuta

 Camp Guyasuta, located in Allegheny County between Aspinwall and Sharpsburg near the banks of the Allegheny River, was established in 1918.
 Mary Darlington, great-granddaughter of James O'Hara, lived in a house (named "Guyasuta") on the land at the time but was forced to vacate the property during World War I when the Federal government took over the railroad lines as part of the war effort.
 While the government acquired the land it needed, Mary subsequently gave the Boy Scouts over 100 additional acres suitable for a camp.
 When she died in 1925, Mary's will officially bequeathed the land to the Scouting organization.
+Currently, this former summer camp still offers merit badge classes year-round to help rank up scouts willing to do so.